Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Holdout-Loss-Based Data Selection via In-context Learning

-We can now use the ICA score in place of the holdout-loss score in \eqref{eq:max-score} as the data selection criterion.
+We can now use the ICA score to approximately identify the data point that maximizes the holdout-loss score in \eqref{eq:max-score}.
 This approach is not only more computationally efficient, but also enables dynamic re-evaluation of each example’s impact on the holdout loss as the model evolves.

 In practice, examples are often selected in batches rather than sequentially.
 We next describe how to leverage the ICA score for batch selection using a reweighting strategy.